Posted on

 TomTom 2025

-In this performance, we explore the Afro-Latin roots of genres like tumba, bullerengue, and salsa, creating a space to experience our inner warrior side with MaculelĂȘ and recovering the passion of Samba de Roda, originating from Bahia, Brazil.
+This performance explored the Afro-Latin roots of genres like tumba, bullerengue, and salsa, creating a space to experience our inner warrior side with MaculelĂȘ and recovering the passion of Samba de Roda, originating from Bahia, Brazil.

 Songs: Opening with Vem Caboclo / Mama Necesito Auga / Mondongo / Quimbara